woocommerce/woocommerce/readme.txt

 * Feature - Stopped using PHP sessions for cart data - using cookies and transients instead to allow WC to function better with static caching.
 Also to reduce support regarding hosts and session configurations.
 * Feature - Export and Import Tax Rates from a CSV file.
 * Feature - Option to control whether tax is calculated based on customer shipping or billing address.
-* Feature - New options for individual transaction emails with template editor
+* Feature - New options for individual transaction emails with template editor.
-* Feature - Added "On Sale" shortcode (thanks daltonrooney)
+* Feature - Added "On Sale" shortcode (thanks daltonrooney).
-* Feature - Added "Best Selling" shortcode
+* Feature - Added "Best Selling" shortcode.
-* Feature - Added "Top Rated" shortcode
+* Feature - Added "Top Rated" shortcode.
 * Feature - Local pickup has the option to apply base tax rates instead of customer address rates.
 * Feature - New product images panel to make working with featured images + galleries easier.
+* Feature - Schedule sales for variations.

 * Templating - email-order-items.php change get_downloadable_file_url() to get_downloadable_file_urls() to support multiple files.
 * Templating - loop-end and start for product loops, allow changing the UL's used by default to something else.